daormar/debasher/doc/design_doc_resident.md

-**Status (2026-09-22): the reference program, the no-failure baseline, a single-node-kill driver, a channel-safe two-node-kill driver, an engineered-gap driver for one adjacent pair and a random-timing driver for the other adjacent pair are built and tested; killing during an open round and the kill/relaunch bookkeeping are not.**
+**Status (2026-09-22): the reference program, the no-failure baseline, a single-node-kill driver, a channel-safe two-node-kill driver, an engineered-gap driver for one adjacent pair, a random-timing driver for the other adjacent pair and an open-round-kill driver are built and tested.
+Only killing several nodes at once (see below) is left, and it is optional: what motivated the kill/relaunch bookkeeping this section used to list here turned out not to be needed by any piece actually built (see below).**
 `test/engine/debasher_chaos_ref.sh` is the reference program: `fanin` (the fan-in node) reads `ext`, fed from outside the program (`EXTERNAL_PORTS`), and `loop_in`, fed by `loop`, which simply echoes back to `fanin` whatever